bakgaard/Stories/AdrexTheEngineer/Chapter4.md

 "What?
 No - never!
 Our rockets always works."
 Victoria replied, with a rushed voice, and continued with a more frustrated tone:
-"The dimwit who wrote this thought they would be helpful, and wrote down the entire event down!"
+"The dimwit who wrote this thought they would be helpful, and wrote down the entire event!"

 *Well, that makes it easier to find the root cause.*
 Adrex didn't say it, but just hang his satchel at the coat stand, as Victoria started to read from the paper.